labthings/labthings-fastapi/README.md

 ## Developer notes

 The code is linted with `ruff .`, type checked with `mypy src`, and tested with `pytest`.
 These all run in CI with GitHub Actions.
 The codebase is not even `v0.1` yet so it's still subject to summary rearrangement.
-We recommend a [pre-commit hook] to ensure `ruff` passes on every commit.
+We recommend a [pre-commit hook] to ensure `ruff` passes on every commit. `flake8` is also run in CI, primarily to enable stricter checks on docstrings.
+It is run as `flake8 src`.

 Dependencies are defined in `pyproject.toml` and can be compiled to `dev-requirements.txt` with:
 ```